krishnapriya-n/fitness_tracker/README.md

 ### AI Chatbot
 - Chat with the AI about fitness, nutrition, or any questions you may have.
 The chatbot is powered by OpenAI's GPT and is designed to help with fitness-related queries.

+### Water Tracker
+- Log your daily water intake and monitor how well you're meeting your hydration goals.

+### Sleep Tracker
+- Track your sleep patterns, including hours of sleep and sleep quality.

 ## Contributing
 If you'd like to contribute to this project, feel free to fork the repository, make changes, and submit a pull request.
 Contributions are always welcome!